History of Belgrade: Roman era (35 BC–395 AD)

-Singidunum reached its height with the arrival of Legio IV Flavia Felix in 86 AD.
-The legion set up as a square-shaped castrum (fort), which occupied Upper Town of today's Kalemegdan.
-At first, the fortress was set up as earthen bulwarks, but soon after, it was fortified with stone, the remains of which can be seen today near the northeastern corner of the acropolis.
-The legion also constructed a bridge over the Sava, connecting Singidunum with Taurunum.
-The 6,000-strong legion became a major military asset against the continuous threat of the Dacians just across the Danube.
-Another step the Romans took to help strengthen Singidunum was the settlement of its legion veterans next to the fortress.
-In time, a large settlement grew out from around the castrum.
-The town took on a rectilinear construction, with its streets meeting at right angles.
-The grid structure can be seen in today's Belgrade with the orientation of the streets Uzun Mirkova, Dušanova, and Kralja Petra I. Studentski Trg (Students' Square) was a Roman forum, bordered by thermae (a public bath complex whose remains were discovered during the 1970s) and also preserves the orientation the Romans gave Singidunum.
-Other remnants of Roman material culture such as tombs, monuments, sculptures, ceramics, and coins have been found villages and towns surrounding Belgrade.
-Hadrian granted Singidunum the rights of municipium during the mid 2nd century.
-Singidunum later outgrew this status and became a full-fledged colony.
-The Roman Emperor Jovian who reestablished Christianity as the official religion of the Roman Empire was born in Singidunum in 332.
-Singidunum and Moesia experienced a peaceful period, but that was not to last, due to the growing turmoil not only from outside the Roman Empire, but also from within.
+Singidunum reached its height after the arrival of Legio IV Flavia Felix, which was stationed there from the end of the 1st century AD.
+The legion built a castrum (fort) on the site of the Upper Town of today's Kalemegdan, where remains of the Roman military camp have survived.
+The fortress was first built with earth and timber defences and was later rebuilt in stone.
+The legion made Singidunum a major military centre on the frontier, while a civilian settlement developed around the camp.
+In time, the town took on a rectilinear construction, with its streets meeting at right angles.
+Traces of the Roman street plan are preserved in the orientation of parts of central Belgrade, including the area of Knez Mihailova Street, Studentski Trg, Uzun Mirkova, Dušanova, and Kralja Petra I. Studentski Trg (Students' Square) was in the area of the Roman civil settlement, where remains including thermae have been found.
+Other remnants of Roman material culture, such as tombs, monuments, sculptures, ceramics, and coins, have been found in Belgrade and its surroundings.
+Roman remains are also preserved beneath the Belgrade City Library, in the space known as the Roman Hall.

+Hadrian granted Singidunum the rights of municipium during the mid-2nd century, and the city later became a colonia.
+The Roman Emperor Jovian was born in Singidunum in 330 or 332.
+Singidunum and Moesia experienced a period of stability under Roman rule, but this was affected by growing turmoil both outside the Empire and within it.

-The Roman Empire began to decline at the end 3rd century.
-The province of Dacia, established by several successful and lengthy campaigns by Trajan, began to collapse under pressure from the invading Goths in 256.
-By 270, Aurelian, faced with the sudden loss of many provinces and major damage done by invading tribes, abandoned Dacia altogether.
-Singidunum found itself once again on the limes of the fading Empire, one of the last major strongholds to survive mounting danger from the invading barbarian tribes.
+The Roman Empire began to decline at the end of the 3rd century.
+The province of Dacia, established by several successful and lengthy campaigns by Trajan, came under pressure from invading peoples during the 3rd century.
+By 270, Aurelian abandoned Dacia north of the Danube and reorganised the frontier south of the river.
+Singidunum again became a frontier stronghold on the limes, one of the major fortified settlements facing danger from groups beyond the Danube.